 In 2019, the college began a campaign to establish more apprenticeships with local companies.
 Apprenticeship programs are an excellent opportunity for companies to create loyal, satisfied employees.
 Additionally, participating companies are assured the programs use certified instructors and use curriculum approved by the Department of Labor Standards and the college's accrediting board.
-Lastly, they gain top-skilled workers who they choose for the program based on the company's preselected criteria.
 Students in the programs get paid work and school experience at no cost to them.
 Once they complete the program, they benefit from increased wages and opportunities.